amaan-aly246/ClubTab-TheExtension/README.md

-# What this extension does
- You open 2-3 tabs for your academic/non-academic work.
-When you are done with the work for that day, you close your browser.
-The next day, you open the same tabs and repeat the same process.
- You think about bookmarking the following tabs to solve the problem of finding them again, but bookmarking is of no use if you keep updating the tab URLs.
+# Introducing TabKeeper: Simplify Your Workflow

+Are you tired of the daily grind of opening and closing the same tabs for your work or studies?
+You know the routine: open 2-3 tabs, work on them, close the browser, and repeat the process the next day.
+But what happens when you need to revisit those tabs?
+Bookmarking might seem like a solution, but it falls short when you're constantly updating tab URLs.

+# Break the Cycle with TabKeeper

- To solve this problem, I created ClubTab, an extension that lets you group multiple tabs together.
-This allows you to open those tabs with just one click, and not only that, it keeps them in sync with any changes.
+That's why I created TabKeeper, a browser extension that lets you group multiple tabs together and keep them in sync.
+With TabKeeper, you can:

-# Note:
-## For syncing to occur after grouping the tabs into a group, users **must** open the tabs again by clicking the respective group name.
+- Open your favorite tabs with just one click
+- Automatically update tab URLs, so you always have the latest information
+- Simplify your workflow and reduce distractions

 # How to install the extension for your browser
 0. Unzip the extension folder